FrancescaPeru/project-site/report.md

 }
 ```

-As a result we obtained this new triple
+As a result we obtained this new triple:

 FOTOOOOOOOOOOOO